 Listeriosis – South Africa

-In South Africa, an outbreak of listeriosis, a serious foodborne disease, has been ongoing since the start of 2017.
-Between 1 January 2017 through 14 March 2018, 978 laboratory-confirmed listeriosis cases have been reported to the National Institute for Communicable Diseases (NICD) from all provinces.
-The majority of cases have come from three provinces: 581 (59%) from Gauteng, 118 (12%) from Western Cape and 70 (7%) from KwaZulu-Natal provinces, with the remaining cases coming from the other provinces in South Africa.
-The outcome of illness is known for 674 patients, of whom 183 (27%) of them died; this case fatality rate is comparable to other recorded listeriosis outbreaks worldwide.
+In South Africa, the current outbreak of listeriosis, a serious foodborne disease, that has affected the country since early 2017 is showing a downward trend after the food source was identified in early March 2018 (see previous DON), but additional cases are expected.
+Between 1 January 2017 through 24 April 2018, 1024 laboratory-confirmed listeriosis cases have been reported to the National Institute for Communicable Diseases (NICD) from all provinces.
+The majority of cases have come from three provinces: 601 (59%) from Gauteng, 128 (13%) from Western Cape and 73 (7%) from KwaZulu-Natal provinces, with the remaining cases coming from the other provinces in South Africa.
+The outcome of illness is known for 700 patients, of whom 200 (28.6%) of them died; this case fatality rate is comparable to other recorded listeriosis outbreaks worldwide.
 Most of the cases are persons who have higher risks for a severe disease outcome, such as neonates, pregnant women, the elderly and immunocompromised persons.
 In this outbreak, 42% of the cases are neonates who were infected during pregnancy or delivery.

-Whole genome sequencing was performed on isolates from a large subset of patients.
-Ninety one percent of the strains belonged to Listeria monocytogenes Sequence Type 6 (ST6).
+Whole genome sequencing was performed on 521 isolates from patients.
+Eighty five percent of the strains belonged to Listeria monocytogenes Sequence Type 6 (ST6) and 15% (83/521) representing 19 other sequence types (ST1, ST54, ST876, ST2, ST5, ST204, ST219, ST224, ST71, ST101, ST121, ST155, ST3, ST403, ST515, ST7, ST8 and ST88).
 The same ST6 sequence type was identified in a widely consumed ready-to-eat processed meat product called “Polony”.
 The same strain was also found in the processing environment of the manufacturer of the implicated product.
-On 4 March 2018, the Ministry of Health, announced that this product was believed to be the source of the outbreak.
+On 4 March 2018, the Ministry of Health, announced that this product was believed to be the source of the outbreak and initiated a country wide recall of the implicated products.
+Since the recall, the number of cases has dropped significantly.

 Public health response